alphagov/government-service-design-manual/information-security/index.md

 ### Risk management

-It's important to understand the Assurance and Accreditation processes and tools are all about managing the risk associated with the running service.
+It's important to understand the Assurance and accreditation processes and tools are all about managing the risk associated with the running service.
 Security is part of this but just one part.
 Nearly everything brings with it risks: technology choice, staffing, processes, access to restricted documents, data